Conrad Veidt: Wartime efforts

 Even after leaving England, Veidt was concerned over the plight of children cooped up in London air raid shelters, and he decided to try to cheer up their holiday.
 Through his lawyers in London, Veidt donated enough money to purchase 2,000 one-pound tins of candy, 2,000 large packets of chocolate, and 1,000 wrapped envelopes containing presents of British currency.
 The gifts went to children of needy families in various air raid shelters in the London area during Christmas 1940.
 The air raid shelter marshal wrote back to Veidt thanking him for the gifts.
 Noting Veidt's unusual kindness, he stated in his letter to him, "It is significant to note that, as far as is known to me, you are the only member of the Theatrical Profession who had the thought to send Christmas presents to the London children."

 Veidt smuggled his parents-in-law from Austria to neutral Switzerland, and in 1935 he managed to get the Nazi government to let his ex-wife Radke and their daughter move to Switzerland.
 He also offered to help Felizitas' mother, Frau Radke, of whom he was fond, leave Germany.
 However, she declined.
 A proud, strong-willed woman who was attached to her home country, she declared that "no damned little Austrian Nazi corporal" was going to make her leave her home.
 She reportedly survived the war, but none of the Veidts ever saw her again.

 Sexuality

-Veidt was perhaps bisexual.
-During his youthful career in the decadent Weimar Republic cabaret-era he was part of the avant-garde, experimental artists' lifestyle, even cross-dressing.
+Veidt was possibly bisexual.
+During his youthful career in the more liberal Weimar Republic cabaret-era he was part of the avant-garde, experimental artists' lifestyle, including cross-dressing.

 Rado, while having a family interest, commented with insights consistent with the record available: